nonl4331/nonl4331.github.io/website/content/mandelbrotset/index.md

 #### Early Exit

-A big problem with our program is that if a point falls within the main cardiod or the period 2 bulb (the circle to the left) we know that it will not diverge but our program does not which means we will go through all (1024) iterations.
+A big problem with our program is that if a point falls within the main cardioid or the period 2 bulb (the circle to the left), we know that it will not diverge but our program does not, which means we will go through all (1024) iterations.
 Let's add a check to early exit if this is the case.

-We can check if the a point is in the main cardoid with the following:
+We can check if the a point is in the main cardioid with the following:
 $$
 q = \(x-\frac{1}{4})^2 + y^2
 $$